geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Valour achieves, but wisdom points the way.

 " A few short hours will view the truce expire
-" So late concluded with the Prince of Fire ;
+" So late concluded with the Prince of Fire;
 " The furious Pyros scorns ail thoughts of peace,
-" On every side our ills, our foes increase ;
+" On every side our ills, our foes increase;